Single Storey Extension - Your Guide

 - Matching the original brickwork keeps the extension sympathetic to the period and style of the home.
 This works well if you would like your extension to be within permitted development.

-- Rendering a single storey extension is a popular choice, particularly for 1960s and 1970s homes where owners like to render the original home and new extension to create a seamless look.
+- Rendering a single storey extension is a popular choice, particularly for 1960s and 1970s homes where owners render the original home and new extension to create a seamless look.
 Rendering only the extension allows it to stand out as a feature on your home.

 - Cladding is also very popular for the exterior, with many options from timber cladding, fibre cement painted cladding to ultra modern corten cladding.